lmas3009/Polling-Web-Application/README.md

 ![Screenshot (192)](https://user-images.githubusercontent.com/60876387/112317173-cbca0500-8cd1-11eb-8607-f61e0b356115.png)

-## Contribution
+## Open for Contribution 🚀

+Fork the Project

+Add Your Code

+Commit your Changes

-Feel free to raise the issue 🚀🌟
+Push to the Branch

+Open a Pull Request

+## Made by Aravind Kumar Vemula 🚀🚀